 "Old Nick the Sea Captain was a rough, tough, jolly sort of fellow.
 He loved the life of the sea, and he loved to hang out down by the pier, where the men dressed as ladies."

-whose view of seafaring men and matters was permanently tainted by the hilarious antics of Monty Python.
+I am certainly not the only youth whose view of seafaring men and matters was permanently tainted by the hilarious antics of Monty Python.
 However, when I was older and slogging through the ham-fisted homo-eroticism of Herman Melville's "Moby Dick", I began to suspect where the Pythons might have found their inspiration.
 And, of course, the Simpsons' Sea Captain occasionally echoes similar sentiments.

-itself - a rollicking ol' seafaring yarn - is really fairly innocuous... save for the opening line of the introduction: "I find that boys nowadays are just as curious as their predecessors were some forty years ago..."
+Like so many books of this ilk, the title provides our unintentional humour while the content itself - a rollicking ol' seafaring yarn - is really fairly innocuous... save for the opening line of the introduction: "I find that boys nowadays are just as curious as their predecessors were some forty years ago..."

 Fortunately, the Village People came along to help remind us all that curiosity is a fabulous thing.